 Hrafnsæti "Raven's Seat"

-Ravens have an important place in Norse mythology.
+Ravens have a deeply important place in Norse mythology.
 To the Vikings, the image of Odin the “All-Father”, seated on his throne with his ravens, Huginn "thought" and Muninn "memory or mind", upon his shoulder; symbolised his power to see into the future with his mind and thoughts.

 Interested in joining?
 Whether you’d like to help them with the village building, learn the art of combat, or take on new crafts and experience a little history first-hand, they’d love to hear from you!
 Find them at https://thevarangianguard.com